fasalzaman/MB-901T00-Microsoft-Dynamics-365-Fundamentals/Instructions/Labs/LAB[MB-901]_M05Lab01_Sales.md

 1. Click the attachment icon and select the word document you have created at the beginning of this lab.
 1. Click **Add notes**.

-### Verify the notes created in the lead from Opportunities and save an email draft.
+### Verify the notes created in the lead from Opportunities

 1. In the **Dynamics 365 Sales Hub**, navigate to **Sales** > **Opportunities**.
 1. Select **All Opportunities**.